-Plenary, through the Plenary Schools consortium, has partnered with the Queensland Government to deliver a package of ten schools across southeast Queensland.
+The Plenary Schools consortium has partnered with the Queensland Government to deliver a package of ten schools across southeast Queensland.

-The Queensland Schools Project is at the cornerstone of the Queensland Government’s Strategic Plan for education in Queensland and will play a key role in meeting the unprecedented demand for education in the State.
+The Queensland Schools public-private partnership is at the cornerstone of the Queensland Government’s Strategic Plan for education in Queensland and plays a key role in meeting the unprecedented demand for education in the State.

-The project will see new schools delivered at Pimpama, Burpengary, Pallara, Ripley Valley, Springfield, Griffin, Bellbird Park, Caboolture and Redbank Plains over five years.
-Two secondary and eight primary schools will be built catering for around 10,000 students during peak periods of enrolment.
+The project has seen new schools delivered at Pimpama, Burpengary, Pallara, Ripley Valley, Springfield West, Griffin, Bellbird Park, Caboolture and Redbank Plains over five years.
+The two secondary and eight primary schools now cater for up to 10,000 students.

-The first package of schools opened at the start of the 2015 academic year, with a further four schools scheduled to open for the 2016 Academic year.
+Construction started in January 2014, and the fhe first package of schools opened on time at the start of the 2015 academic year.

-To enhance opportunities for learning, Plenary Schools has made the best use of indoor and outdoor spaces by achieving efficiencies in natural light, shade, glare, temperature and ventilation.
+All ten schools include energy-efficiency measure that deliver comfortable learning and teaching environments.
+For example, making the best use of indoor and outdoor spaces by achieving efficiencies in natural light, shade, glare and temperature.

-Also, by investing 100 per cent of the Project’s Equity requirement, Plenary has provided the State with a strategy to ensure certainty, flexibility and value money.
+Also, by investing 100 per cent of the project’s equity requirement, Plenary has provided the State with a strategy to ensure certainty, flexibility and value-for-money.

 Local economic impacts